-Luis Gomez serves as partner in the London office’s EU, Competition & Trade Department and is currently chair of Baker McKenzie’s EMEA Competition Group.
+Luis Gomez serves as partner in the London office's EU, Competition & Trade Department.
 He advises on general competition and merger control law at both the EU and UK levels, as well as varied competition issues in a wide range of industry sectors, including the oil and gas, mining, chemicals, infrastructure, agribusiness, media, consumer goods and financial services sectors.

 Luis is co-author of "State Measures and Public Bodies" in PLC’s EC and UK Competition Law Practice Manuals and lectures on Distribution and Licensing as part of the King’s College Diploma on EU Competition Law.
 He joined Baker McKenzie in 1994 and became a partner in 2003.